One man’s quest for happiness around the world on a bicycle.

 - The #1 reason to read this book: if I can live my dream, so can you.
 It actually happened.
 The adventures are real, not fantasy; the lessons learned and moments of enlightenment are real-life experiences, not theory or rumors or cut-and-paste from another book; therefore, if I can live my dream, so can you.

-- Re-live the most difficult moment — the extreme culture shock of returning home, and discover how we’re all programmed by our culture to be fearful and reactive.
+- Re-live the most difficult moment, and learn from my mistakes — the extreme culture shock of returning home, and discover how we’re all programmed by our culture to be fearful and reactive.
 Unlike most books that end on the last day with a “happily ever after” moment, Falling Uphill contains several chapters that take place after returning home and integrating the new world view with the old bad habits.

-- Witness how the author realized the journey never ends, and learned how to find or create an adventure in every moment and to see the world with eyes of wonder.
+- Create an adventure in every moment.
+Witness how the author realized the journey never ends, and learn how to see the world with eyes of wonder.

-- This collection of easy-to-read short stories is written in the rare first-person, present-tense narrative so that you feel as if you’re riding the bike in quest of the great mysteries of life; and, the stories slowly build towards the grand finale which changed the way the author saw himself and the world forever.
+- Easy-to-read short stories.
+The book is written in the rare first-person, present-tense narrative so that you feel as if you’re riding the bike in quest of the great mysteries of life.
+Each chapter answers a common question and is as a complete short story.
+You can read the book in any order!
+However, the stories slowly builds — from a survival mindset to moments of enlightenment — towards the grand finale which changed the way the author saw himself and the world forever.

 Re-live the adventure and re-imagine life today.